 User groups can be created in a SystemWeaver server as a means of more efficiently assigning access rights to items via libraries.
 The groups are managed using the swExplorer client.

-It should be noted that these groups can be used for giving access rights to items and parts only and cannot be used to provide access rights to issues in Change Management projects.
-The Change Management solution includes a separate user group functionality applicable only to projects.
+It should be noted that these groups can be used for giving access rights to items and parts only and can only be used to provide access rights to issues in Change Management projects if you want to add all of the users in the group to a project and you want to assign the same rights to the project for all group members.
+Otherwise, the Change Management solution provides its own user group functionality applicable only to projects.

 - You must be assigned the "Administrator" role in swAdmin2

 Note: All system users have a read-only view of the Groups tab in swExplorer.

 Navigate to File > Groups.
 A dialog will open with the Groups tab displayed.

 Most group administration is done on the Groups tab.
 The Groups pane to the left will display all existing groups in the server.
 Anicon in the list of groups indicate that you are a member.
 A search box is available for filtering the list.
 The right-side pane displays the Name, optional Info and a list of the Users in group.